purrbot-site/Docs/docs/legal.md

 # Legal
 This page contains the general Terms of Service, Privacy Policy and other useful information needed.
+By visiting it do you agree to have read it.

 The site utilizes the following names and terms for simplicity:

 | Term      | Description                                                     |